The sun shines strong over Jordan

 The company’s technology and innovation prowess have helped it to be a part of many projects in Jordan such as Jordan British Army Project, Kuwait Embassy Residences, Carrefour, Bank of Jordan, Islamic Bank of Jordan, Princess Basma Health Center, and Sara Al Saudi Gym, to name a few.
 Alberto Torner, Head of Ariston Group in the Middle East, Turkey, and Caucasus, states, “The Ariston Group’s purpose is to provide everyone, in every corner of the world, with high-quality heating and hot water solutions, while protecting the environment.
 We, at Ariston Middle East, support that ethos and contribute to it wherever we can.
 We have several projects across the region that showcase our innovation driven by our commitment to sustainability.”

-One such innovation that has the potential to catapult the solar water heating segment of Jordan is Kairos Thermo HF by Ariston, which has a new optimized heat exchanger that allows a very quick production of domestic hot water.
+One of the innovative solutions that can empower solar water heating segment of Jordan is Kairos Thermo HF by Ariston, which has a new optimized heat exchanger that allows a very quick production of domestic hot water.
 The blue selective surface treatment forgives very high performances with the 95% absorption and only 5% reflection.
 The collectors’ increased surface gives the possibility to produce even more domestic hot water.
 The laser welding technology guarantees a very smooth absorbing surface, maximizing the exploitation of the solar energy.
 The polyurethane insulation free of CFC & HCFC, and the collectors’ lower insulation in glass wool ensure maximum protection against heat losses.

 When asked about the selection of these products for such high-profile projects, Torner says, “We all know that oil, gas & electricity prices are on a constant rise.
 Solar thermal systems reduce the running cost of water heating in these projects as it cuts down energy consumption by around 70%.
 In addition, it saves the environment from many kilograms of GHG emissions.
 These were the main reasons our customers install solar powered systems at landmark buildings in Jordan.
 Our solar energy solutions exhibit a cutting innovative edge for sustainable living and that’s an important reason to opt for a solar solution.
 Sunshine is available almost the entire year in Jordan making it the natural choice.”